rintnetwork/front-end/src/content/whitepaper/index.md

 2. Browse, chat, and interact with decentralized applications and decentralized chatbots.
 3. Store and control crypto-assets with the built-in reyna Wallet.

-By introducing the Reyna Network Token, we can not only provide use-cases that were previously impossible in web 2.0 environments, but also address some of the core problems created by incentive misalignment and sock puppet bot creation that plague social networks today.
+By introducing the Reyna Limited Token, we can not only provide use-cases that were previously impossible in web 2.0 environments, but also address some of the core problems created by incentive misalignment and sock puppet bot creation that plague social networks today.

-This begins at a Governance level, by empowering stakeholders in the Reyna Network; giving them a real voice and ability to influence the direction of the software as it develops.
+This begins at a Governance level, by empowering stakeholders in the Reyna Limited; giving them a real voice and ability to influence the direction of the software as it develops.

 ## Decentralized Push Notification Market {#decentralized-push-notification-market}